 Note: Being exempt from the LMIA requirement does not mean you are exempt from a work permit.
 All categories on the LMIA exemption list still require the individual to obtain a work permit to legally work in Canada.

 For more information, contact FWCanada.
 Our Canadian Immigration services includes Labour Market Opinions.
-To learn how we can help you, fill out our free assessment form.
+To learn how we can help you, fill out our assessment form.